 Sequel Gap: Both in-universe and in real life, 19 years have passed between the movies.

-Took a Level in Badass: Marian has graduated from throwing the occasional punch at her captors to driving an amphibious transport off a cliff and onto a tree, then letting the tree snap back and smack into the cliff-climbing Mooks behind her.
+Took a Level in Badass: Marion has graduated from throwing the occasional punch at her captors to driving an amphibious transport off a cliff and onto a tree, then letting the tree snap back and smack into the cliff-climbing Mooks behind her.

 Touched by Vorlons: Oxley and Irina.
 The latter's brain painfully overloads from the aliens granting her wish - knowledge of everything.

 Trilogy Creep: The Last Crusade ends with Indy & co.
 Riding into the Sunset because Spielberg thought it would the end.
-He later admits in the DVD interviews for Crystal Skull that he initially had no interest in reviving the franchise until he was convinced by George Lucas to add an additional installment.
+He later admits in the DVD interviews for Crystal Skull that he initially had no interest in reviving the franchise until he was convinced by George Lucas to add an additional instalment.

 Violently Protective Girlfriend: When Indy tells Mutt to start a fight by punching a random guy, the first person to hit Mutt back is the victim's girlfriend.

 This also applies to Marion as she manages to get Indy away from the Russians using an amphibious vehicle and a tree to knock them down as they were scaling the cliff.